kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 # My First Uqbar Application

 Welcome!
-In this tutorial, we'll walk through setting up an Uqbar development environment.
+In this tutorial, you'll walk through setting up an Uqbar development environment.
 By the end, you will have created an Uqbar application, or package, composed of one or more processes that run on a live Uqbar node.
 The application will be a simple chat interface: `my_chat_app`.

 For the purposes of this documentation, terminal commands are provided as-is for ease of copying EXCEPT when the output of the command is also shown.
 In that case, the command is prepended with a `$ ` to distinguish the command from the output.
 The `$ ` should not be copied into the terminal.